ZXMushroom63/outframe.js/README.md

 # outframe.js
-JavaScript/TypeScript library for an easy solution to expanding your websites across multiple monitors / windows.
+JavaScript/TypeScript library for an easy solution to expanding your websites across multiple monitors / windows on desktop devices.
 <img src=screenshot.png width=300>